melankolia/Bekelakar-Live-Tracking-Chat-/README.md

 ## Features
 * User can Sign In with Google Account
-* User can manage theri profile
+* User can manage their profile
 * User can see another user profile
 * User can chat with other user
-* user can track other user location
+* User can track other user location

 ## Requirements
 * [`npm`](https://www.npmjs.com/get-npm)